 However, you will know at times not too use some parts of the SALTAPS method because the player might not feel comfortable or he might not be able to do some of the methods you want him to do.

-The coach should identify what hamstring the player has pulled or strained straight away they would know for a grade 1 hamstring would be the player would be able to walk but it might take him a while to walk of the pitch, for a grade 2 they would start limping instead of walking it off and you would notice that there would be a lot of swelling and pain around his hamstring and finally for a grade 3 hamstring strain is a severe injury which would involve a tear to half or all the muscles, from this the player would need to be taken off straight away, the player would be advised to use crutches to help him walk.
+The coach should identify what hamstring the player pulls or strainsstraight away they would know for a grade 1 hamstring would be the player would be able to walk but it might take him a while to walk of the pitch, for a grade 2 they would start limping instead of walking it off and you would notice that there would be a lot of swelling and pain around his hamstring and finally for a grade 3 hamstring strain is a severe injury which would involve a tear to half or all the muscles, from this the player would need to be taken off straight away, the player would be advised to use crutches to help him walk.

-Know if one the players pull their Hamstring the first sign of symptoms is that they will either start to feel the hamstring and will not be able to run now as a first aid worker the first thing you would have to do is check if the player is okay and start asking him questions if his hamstring is okay and walk him off once you have walked him of and got him to lay back the advice given for a hamstring strain is to rest the leg so what it means by resting the leg is not to put weight on the leg sometimes if the pain on the person legs is really bad they are advised to be put on crutches, swelling will be noticeable straight away and bruising would appear within 24 hours.
+Know if one the players pull their hamstring the first sign of symptoms is that they will either start to feel the hamstring and will not be able to run now as a first aid worker the first thing you would have to do is check if the player is okay and start asking him questions if his hamstring is okay and walk him off once you have walked him of and got him to lay back the advice given for a hamstring strain is to rest the leg so what it means by resting the leg is not to put weight on the leg sometimes if the pain on the person legs is really bad they are advised to be put on crutches, swelling will be noticeable straight away and bruising would appear within 24 hours.

 You will need to put an ice pack on your leg to reduce the swelling and pain you would be advised to do it for 20-40 minutes for every three hours for a couple of the days.
 You will have to compress your leg so by using an elastic bandage around the leg to keep down the swelling on your leg, and when you’re laying down or sitting you will need to put a pillow on your leg.
 You will also be advice by a doctor or physiotherapist to do some exercises but only the exercises they have recommended you too do.

-In the game boxing there are many ways of the boxer could get injured/Hurt from the boxing game but the one I am going to talk about is concussion, a concussion is caused by the brain shaking inside your skull.
-This would cause a temporary loss of consciousness or functioning.
-In the sport boxing if the boxer had concussion it would be important for the referee too stop the boxing match straight away because they do not want the boxer to suffer from bleeding in the brain, if the boxer still has concussion the referee doesn’t want the opponent to keep hitting him in the head because the opponent can suffer from brain damage for example a couple of weeks ago there was a boxing match on between Chris Eubank Jnr and Nick Blackwell and Chris Eubank Jnr knocked out the Nick Blackwell however, the boxer had suffered from bleeding in the head and had to put in a coma because they wanted all the bleeding in the brain/skull to ease down so he could recover by doing nothing.
+For example a couple of weeks ago there was a boxing match on between Chris Eubank Jnr and Nick Blackwell and Chris Eubank Jnr knocked out the Nick Blackwell however, the boxer had suffered from bleeding in the head and had to put in a coma because they wanted all the bleeding in the brain/skull to ease down so he could recover by doing nothing.
 But that is not the worse Chris Eubanks Jnr dad once knocked an opponent out and gave his opponent brain damage and turned him disabled, so in the game of boxing it is important for the referee to stop the boxing match early at times to protect the other opponents from suffering from any of these injuries or even worse.

 The signs and symptoms for a concussion in boxing is that they start to move around slowly and you can tell by their movements around the ring.
 This should defiantly indicate the referee to stop the game if the boxer opponents are moving around the ring really badly however it isn’t always easy to spot when the boxer has concussion there are other signs and symptoms and they are:

-• Brief loss of consciousness after the injury
+• Brief loss of consciousness after the injury;

-• Memory problems
+• Memory problems;

-• Double vision or blurred vision
+• Double vision or blurred vision;

-• Headache
+• Headache;

-• Nausea or Vomiting
+• Nausea or Vomiting;

-• Slowed reaction to stimuli
+• Slowed reaction to stimuli;

-• Sensitive to light or noise
+• Sensitive to light or noise.

-As a coach you should be able to advice your boxer on how to improve his ability while in the boxing game or even prevent injuries, however as a coach you should be able to advice your boxer to stop doing certain punches so it will not hurt or give their opponents a serious injury.
-An example I will use for this is in the boxing match when Chris Eubank knocked out Nick Blackwell his coach and Dad kept telling him to avoid hitting him in the head and go for body shots but he decided to ignore and hit him in the head which eventually knocked him out and gave him bleeding in the head then had to be put in coma straight away.
+An example I will use for this is in the boxing match when Chris Eubank knocks out Nick Blackwell.
+His coach kept telling him to avoid hitting him in the head and go for body shots.
+But Eubanks Jr. ignore and hit him in the head which eventually knocked him out and gave him bleeding in the head then had to be put in coma straight away.

 • You should apply a cold compress to the injury to reduce swelling.

-• Take paracetamol to control the pain
+• Take paracetamol to control the pain.

 • Get plenty of rest and avoid stressful situations where possible.